sebastienroy/shutter_speed_tester/DevelopmentStories.md

 ### Realisation

-The following circuit has been realized, using the indications found in the referenced bibliography :
+The following circuit has been realized, based on the experimentation :

 ![Schema](DevelopmentSteps/Step1_EdgesDetection/EdgesDetection_schema.png)

 ![Bread board](DevelopmentSteps/Step1_EdgesDetection/EdgesDetection_bb.png)

 ### Code

+@See EdgesDetection.ino